JohnSundell/JSAutoEncodedObject/README.md

 #### Parse-support

 JSAutoEncodedObject also comes with Parse-support for converting your model objects to/from Parse's PFObject (see [www.parse.com](http://www.parse.com) for more info).
-Parse-support is provided through the `JSAutoEncodedObject+Prase` category.
+Parse-support is provided through the `JSAutoEncodedObject+Parse` category.

 #### Hope that you'll enjoy using JSAutoEncodedObject!